Noncommutative coordinates for symplectic representations: Local systems on a quiver

+We will denote by $\Loc(\Gamma, \GL(d,\R))$ the moduli space of rank-$d$ local systems on~$\Gamma$.
+From time to time, the elements~$g_a$ will be called \emph{transition maps}.
 A \emph{symplectic local system} (of rank $d=2n$) is a local system $(F_v, g_a)$ and the data of a symplectic form~$\omega_v$ on~$F_v$ (for each~$v$ in~$V$) such that the maps~$g_a$ are symplectic isomorphisms.
 Equivalence of symplectic local systems is defined likewise.
 Local systems with respect to a general Lie group are discussed in Section~\ref{sec:representations}.